nick22d/ddos-resilient-architecture-webapp/README.md

 ## Mitigation techniques

-This section aims at providing more detail on the mitigation techniques employed by each service involved.
+This section aims at providing more detail on the mitigation techniques employed by each service involved, starting from the edge of the AWS network and working our way deep into the backend services that host the web application.

 ### CloudFront